200MB/VALORANT_IN_GAME_TRANSLATOR/README.md

 this will translate every NON native language to english and send it back to team chat.

-## 3.lockFileUrl

-Path to lockFile. this is a temporary file that valorant creates when its launched. it contains all the necessary information needed to access chats and send texts.

-LOCATION: "C:\Users\{user}\AppData\Local\Riot Games\Riot Client\Config\lockfile.file" this path is generified.
-it is located in LocalAppData->riotClient->Config folder

-do not worry this program does not save any chat logs nor send them anywhere because i value privacy and plus if valorant finds out that it does anything fishy they'll yeet this program into void. it is open source so if you still have doubts you can just check the code.

 ## dealing with profanities